getartistry/artistry/wp-content/plugins/mycurator/README.txt

 After activation choose the new MyCurator menu item and follow the Getting Started instructions.

-In the Important Links section, click on the Get API Key link to get your API Key.
-Paste your API Key into the API Key field on the MyCurator Options menu item.
+Go to <a href="https://www.target-info.com/pricing/" >Our Site</a> to get your API Key to Paste into the API Key field in the MyCurator Dashboard, then click Validate & Get Plan button.

 == Frequently Asked Questions ==